NafiurSiddiqui/NextJS-learner/README.md

 ## Preview Mode

 You can see the changes you made to draft inside a headless CMS on next by by-passing SSG.

+## SEO

+NextJS take care of the SEO very weill unlike React only apps. since this is a vast topic, I won't be adding anything extra here and you should visit [SEO](https://nextjs.org/learn/seo/introduction-to-seo) on offical nextJs.